virtual team building activities

 9. Virtual Charades

-Charades never go old in team-building workshops.
+Charades never go old in team building workshops.
 When integrated into your team meetings, it can bring a lot of laughter.
 This game – the same as Pictionary – needs little to no preparation, making it more convenient for teams to play.

 To play the game, form two separate teams that will compete with each other.
 Upon deciding on a theme, each team member acts out an object or a scene.
 To make it more fun, choose hilarious topics.
 A point will be given to the team of the first person who can guess the correct answer.

-Each player takes turns in acting out until the time limit.
+Each player takes turns acting out until the time limit.
 Each round can be timed for two or three minutes, and the team with the highest number of correct guesses wins the game.
 As a rule of the game, players assigned to act out are not allowed any verbal cues.
 You can use an online random word generator or the online platform Pantoparty with this game.

 10. A Peek Into Each Other’s Homes